-Public spaces, including the Academy, can present challenges for the disabled.
-This webpage provides information that should ease and enhance your visit, whether you are hearing impaired, mobility impaired, or visually impaired.
-Information about service animals is also presented.
+Public spaces, including the Academy, can present challenges for people with disabilities.
+This webpage provides information that should ease and enhance your visit, whether you have a mobility impairment or a visual impairment.
+Information about service animals and autism is also presented.

 Guests of the Academy should always feel comfortable requesting assistance from the staff.